The current article in this series provides responses related to:

 Ideally the market cap figure would mention whether it is free float or total market cap.
 If it’s not mentioned, then you have to judge it yourself by spending some more time analysing it.

-I focus on companies below ₹500 cr. market cap.
+I focus on companies at with a lower market cap.
 There is no single road to success and companies in various other segments would also make wealth for investors.
 However, every investor frames her favourite style of investing.

 I would like to delineate a belief that I hold about investing: